Coffeeland: 9 Ways Disney and Universal’s Theme Parks Disguise Starbucks in Plain Sight

 Opened: September 25, 2013

-Dropping a Starbucks into Disneyland might’ve been a major frustration for fans… and not just because the Market House was where Walt’s famous 10-cent cups of coffee were.
+Dropping a Starbucks into Disneyland might’ve been a major frustration for fans… and not just because the Market House was where Walt’s famous 10-cent cups of coffee were found.
 Akin to putting a McDonald’s in Frontierland, some fans fought back against the idea of the reality-shattering modern coffee brand being shoehorned into a turn-of-the-century American town.
-Of course, Disney wouldn’t have allowed such an embarassing intrusion, and the transformation of the Market House was done thoughtfully and carefully.
+Of course, a top-of-its-game Disney Parks of the early-2010s wouldn’t have allowed such an embarrassing intrusion, and the transformation of the Market House was done thoughtfully and carefully.

 Image: Disney

-The result is a beautiful dark wood coffee shop that feels immensely more intimate than Magic Kingdom’s Main Street Bakery.
-(Continuing the classic comparison of Disneyland being more cozy than its corporate-designed younger sister in Florida.)
+The result is a beautiful dark wood coffee shop that feels immensely more intimate than Magic Kingdom’s Main Street Bakery (continuing the classic comparison of Disneyland being more cozy than its younger sister in Florida).
 Again, that makes sense; Disneyland’s Main Street is, altogether, “simpler,” with far less ornate architecture lending itself to belonging to a much different town than Magic Kingdom’s grander and more elaborate city street.
 This coffee shop fits that vibe surprisingly well.
 It’s darker and more compact, with hidden Easter eggs, dark wallpaper, brass railings, and simple light fixtures (versus Magic Kingdom’s chandeliers).

-Plus, the Market House was expanded into the nearby Disneyana shop to up the coffee shop’s capacity, and in so doing, created a comfortable, warm book nook corner of towering bookshelves that’s entirely charming, and completely appropriate for this Main Street.
-It also means that both Disneyland and Disney California Adventure’s Starbucks locations have charming dining rooms to actually sit and relax – a natural fit for the calmer resort compared to the high-capacity, go-go-go Starbucks at Disney World that lack tables or booths.
+Plus, the Market House was expanded into the nearby Disneyana shop to up the coffee shop’s capacity, and in so doing, created a comfortable, warm, “book nook” corner of towering bookshelves that’s entirely charming, and completely appropriate for this Main Street.
+It also means that both Disneyland and Disney California Adventure’s Starbucks locations have dining rooms to actually sit and relax – a natural fit for the calmer resort compared to the high-capacity, go-go-go Starbucks at Disney World that lack tables or booths.

 Image: Disney